 “Glad tidings, Duchess Braunhauer!”
 Lily also greeted her subordinate, “It’s been a while!”

 “Eris missed her Big Sis Head Maid!” the young duchess threw herself on Lily, at which the head maid caught without flinching, “She hopes Big Sis Head Maid, Her Holiness, and Mister Kuro be happy in their stay!”

 “T-Thank you, Your…uh, E-Excellency!”
 I nervously answered.
 Well, this was an unfamiliar situation compared to when we’re at the Holy Palatial Gardens.
 Back there, Maddie would encourage her guests (including me) to treat her maids as what they were, servants (with due respect, of course).
 It’s for them to know how it was to serve, she said.

-However, here, Eris would be way higher in rank than me, a commoner.
-So, I got to mind my tongue when talking to her, lest I intend to piss-off her family’s supporters.
+However, here, Eris would be significantly higher in rank than me, a commoner.
+So, I got to mind my tongue when talking to her, lest I intend to piss off her family’s supporters.

 “Uh…Mister Kuro, you don’t have to be formal to Eris!” the child told me, “Eris’ your friend!”

 “Greetings, Your Excellency Lady Eris!” the Ban of Kistral approached her and kneeled to kiss her hand, but the young duchess quickly pulled her hands away and hid behind Lily.

 Err…you don’t do that to a kid, you know?
 It’s creepy.